vue-styleguidist/vue-styleguidist/docs/Documenting.md

 ## TypeScript, Flow and Class-style Components

-Vue styleguidist understands TypeScript & Flow anotations.
+Vue styleguidist understands TypeScript & Flow annotations.
 Write components in a typed language, types are documented automatically.
 It is compatible with class style components as well.

 ```ts
 import { Component, Prop, Vue } from 'vue-property-decorator'